usuaero/Pylot/docs/source/creating_input_files.md

 >>>Path to file containing the JSON object describing the aircraft.
 >>
 >>**"trim" : dict, optional**
 >>>If this key is specified, the simulator will start the aircraft trimmed in a climbing turn described by the following keys.
-If this key is not specified, "initial_state" must be alternately specified.
+If this key is not specified, "initial_state" or "landed" must be alternately specified.
 >>>
 >>>**"velocity" : float**
 >>>>Initial airspeed.